MSaberian/PyLearnSQL/README.md

 This repository include SQL projects.

+## SQL

+the project includes INSERT, SELECT, DELETE and UPDATE commands.

-# SQL
+## SQL Shop

 This SQL project include create dataset of customers and products of a online shop.

-the project includes INSERT, SELECT, DELETE and UPDATE commands.